-Distribution of dividends – allowed in Romania before the closing of the financial year
+Distribution of dividends – allowed before the closing of the financial year

 Until July 2018, the distribution of dividends by Romanian companies was possible only after the financial year was closed and the net profit of the closed financial year was determined.
 As it can be imagined, such prohibition had implications from a cash-flow perspective for the shareholders of Romanian companies.